Learning the Neighborhood: Contrast-Free Multimodal Self-Supervised Molecular Graph Pretraining: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We introduced C-FREE, a contrast-free multimodal self-supervised framework for molecular representation learning.
 Its core idea is to align embeddings of complementary subgraphs, enabling predictive pretraining without negatives, positional encodings, or costly clustering.
-By combining 2D molecular graphs and 3D conformer ensembles, C-FREE achieves state-of-the-art results on classification (MoleculeNet) and regression (Kraken, Drugs-75K), with clear gains in low-label regimes.
-Ablations show that the predictor is critical to avoid collapse and that 2D and 3D provide complementary signals, with 3D offering stronger performance but 2D remaining competitive.
+By combining 2D molecular graphs and 3D conformer ensembles, C-FREE achieves state-of-the-art results on classification (MoleculeNet) and regression (Kraken, Drugs-75K and QM9), with clear gains in low-label regimes.
+Ablations show that the EMA scheduler and the predictor are critical to avoid collapse and that 2D and 3D provide complementary signals, with 3D offering stronger performance but 2D remaining competitive.
 Finally, experiments on the EXP benchmark confirm that C-FREE is more expressive than $1$-WL.

 Looking ahead, several extensions are promising.
 Our largest model has only 9.1M parameters and was pretrained on 0.33M molecules; scaling to larger architectures and datasets, as the 100M-molecule collections in~\citep{beaini2024towards}, could unlock further gains.
 Another extension is combining self-supervised pretraining with an additional supervised stage on such large-scale data before transferring to downstream tasks.
 Extending to new modalities, such as SMILES strings, is also appealing, though it may require modality-specific masking.
+Furthermore, our encoder-agnostic framework naturally supports encoders with domain-specific inductive biases, such as chirality-aware models, which can either replace or complement existing encoders as an additional modality.
 Finally, more chemically informed subgraph selection or alternative alignment objectives could further enrich representations.